 Fraternal Organizations.
-Churches, Schools & Government
+Churches, Schools and Government

 in the RUBY, ALASKA Mining District